Investigating Black Ink Mark as Favorite (5 Favorites)

 - When students complete the lab, instruct them how to clean up their materials and dispose of any chemicals.

-- By applying a sample of ink on a very porous piece of paper, like a coffee filter and placing the edge in the water the water will travels up the paper.
+- By applying a sample of ink on a very porous piece of paper, like a coffee filter and placing the edge in water the water will travels up the paper.

-- When the water touches the ink sample it will carry or “pull” the pigments from the black ink along with it.
+- When the water touches the ink it will carry or “pull” the pigments from the black ink along with it.